 A Snack or Two a Day Keeps the Sugar Cravings Away

 Snacking often gets a bad rap.
-Some people try to ignore cravings, choosing instead to focus on larger balanced meals.
+You may think you need to ignore hunger pangs in-between meals, instead to focusing on eating three full meals a day.
 But the truth is, when your body tells you that you need to eat, you should listen.
-Healthy snacking is a normal part of a balanced routine—but there is a right way to do it.
+Snacking is a normal part of a healthy diet—especially when you know how to make nutritious choices.

-Whether you need something extra mid-morning, mid-afternoon, or at bedtime (or all three), here are some great ideas to keep your health goals on track.
+Whether you need something extra mid-morning, mid-afternoon, or at bedtime (or all 3), here are some great ideas to keep your health goals on track.

 You might just be looking for a small satisfying nosh, but you should still balance your calorie intake.
 To fulfill your snacking need, consider these options to ensure you get either protein or fat in proper balance with fiber, while also including multiple food groups: